-MassEnviroScreen Cumulative Impact Score - A Supplement for Environmental Justice Prioritization
+MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 Introduction and purpose

-This document presents a tool for identifying or prioritizing the most environmentally vulnerable or burdened communities in Massachusetts based on a cumulative impact score that incorporates exposure to pollution and climate risks and the presence of sensitive or vulnerable populations, as well as whether the community meets criteria related to limited English proficiency, household income, or presence of tribal land.
+This document presents a tool for identifying or prioritizing the most environmentally vulnerable or burdened communities in Massachusetts based on a cumulative burden score that incorporates exposure to pollution and climate risks and the presence of sensitive or vulnerable populations, as well as whether the community meets criteria related to lower household income.
 It is intended to act as a supplement to the Massachusetts Environmental Justice Population definition.

-This tool - MassEnviroScreen - is a hybrid approach that utilizes elements of the current Massachusetts Environmental Justice Population definition, the presence of federally recognized tribal lands, and a cumulative impact mapping approach.
-The cumulative impacts mapping approach is modeled on those used by California EPA’s CalEnviroScreen tool and the Colorado EnviroScreen tool.
+This tool - MassEnviroScreen - is a hybrid approach that utilizes elements of the current Massachusetts Environmental Justice Population definition, and a cumulative burden mapping approach.
+The cumulative burdens mapping approach is modeled on those used by California EPA’s CalEnviroScreen tool and the Colorado EnviroScreen tool.
 The California and Colorado tools utilize a ‘cumulative impact score’ to describe the relative environmental burden of communities across the state and to prioritize those that are most burdened.
 California defines cumulative impacts as “the exposures, public health or environmental effects from the combined emissions and discharges, in a geographic area, including environmental pollution from all sources, whether single or multi-media, routinely, accidentally, or otherwise released.”
 Impacts consider “sensitive populations and socio-economic factors, where applicable and to the extent data are available.”
 The Colorado tool augments the CalEnviroScreen approach by adding climate risks, which is the approach followed here.

-• cumulative impact score (i.e, MassEnviroScore) of 75 or greater, OR
+• cumulative burden percentile score (i.e, MassEnviroScore) of 75 or greater, OR

-• annual median household income is 65 percent or less of the statewide annual median household income, OR
+• annual median household income is 65 percent or less of the statewide annual median household income

 Figure 1